Irene Cruz-González: Education and career

 Irene Cruz-González was born in 1953, in Mexico City,.
 She is the daughter of two artists, her father Carlos Cruz-González Aliphat was a landscape designer and her mother Rebeca Espinosa was an artist.
 Her brother Carlos Cruz-González was also an astronomer who died early in his research career.
 She is married to the mathematician Javier Bracho and has two sons Felipe and Adrian Bracho Cruz-González.
 She studied physics as an undergraduate at UNAM and worked on a BSc dissertation in astronomy supervised by Silvia Torres-Peimbert.
 Afterwards Irene Cruz-González went to Harvard University for graduate study in astronomy, earning a master's degree in 1979 under the supervision of Giovanni Fazio and a Ph.D. in 1984.
-Her doctoral dissertation, Continuum distributions of active galactic nuclei, was supervised by John P. Huchra.
+Her doctoral dissertation, Continuum distributions of active galactic nuclei, was supervised by John Huchra.

 She returned to Mexico and joined the UNAM Institute of Astronomy as a researcher in 1984.